Identifying CP Basis Invariants in SMEFT: Invariants in the Framework of SMEFT

 Here, the Lagrangian of $\nu$SMEFT is considered as the extension of \eqref{eq:EFT-lag5} to the order of dim-7

 with

 and the corresponding Wilson coefficients read

-The general unitary transformation in the flavor space in the leptonic sector induces the transformation of Yukawa matrices, the Majorana masses and the Wilson coefficient as shown in the previous section, where $C_7$ is replaced with $C_6$ but with the same transformation as $C_5$, i.e.
+The general unitary transformation in the flavor space in the leptonic sector induces the transformation of Yukawa matrices, the Majorana masses and the Wilson coefficient as shown in the previous section, where $C_7$ is replaced with $C_6$ but with the same transformation as $C_5$ as shown in Table~\ref{tab:tabIV}.

 Therefore, the ring diagram can be sketched including flavor invariants $\left\{L \equiv Y_eY_e^\dagger,C_5,C_7\right\}$ as shown in Ring-diagram \ref{RD8}.

 Thus, the building blocks take the following form {\allowdisplaybreaks } with $K_m=C_5 \,{L^{\sf T}}^m\,C_5^{\dagger}$, $P_m=C_7 \,{L^{\sf T}}^m\,C_7^{\dagger}$, $X_m=C_5 \,{L^{\sf T}}^m\,C_7^{\dagger}$ and $Y_m=C_7 \,{L^{\sf T}}^m\,C_5^{\dagger}$ where running over $m=1,2$.
 Also, it would be more convenient to redefine $(M_{c} $ and $M_{c^\dagger}$ into their real and imaginary components i.e. $M_{c_1}^+= (M_{c} + M_{c^\dagger} ) /2$ and $M_{c_2}^-= (M_{c} - M_{c^\dagger} ) /2$.
 Similarly, we can re-express $X_m$ and $Y_m$ with $R_m^+= (X_m + Y_m ) /2$ and $S_m^-= (X_m - Y_m ) /2$.